-Granite Bay High School has a 2021/22 enrollment of 2,026 students in grades 9th through 12th (CDE 2021).
-The stadium consists of a 400-meter track with a football/soccer field, and lighted stadium with football/soccer field and bleacher seating for attendees, as well a stadium support building at the entrance for ticketing, concessions, and restrooms.
-To the north of the stadium entrance are school buildings.
-To the west of the stadium is a campus pool and soccer field; to the south are residential properties; and to the east are campus baseball fields.
+Antelope High School has a 2021/22 enrollment of 1,862 students in grades 9th through 12th (CDE 2021).
+The stadium consists of a 400-meter track with a football/soccer field, and lighted stadium with football/soccer field and bleacher seating for attendees, as well a trailer at the entrance for concessions.
+To the south of the entrance is a paved parking lot and student pick-up/drop-off, as well as Titan Road and residential properties immediately adjacent to the parking lot entrance.
+To the east of the stadium is a baseball field.
+To the west is a sports practice field, Hope Community Church, and aquatic complex.
+To the north is the Antelope Tennis Center, Antelope Community Park, and residential properties.
 Figure 3, Aerial Photograph, shows the layout of the current campus.